mohitg1213/odoo_scripts/README.md

 Steps -

-1) You need to run this script with sudoer account only (i.e root), so copy this script to some path like /etc/scripts
+a) You need to run this script with sudoer account only (i.e root), so copy this script to some path like /etc/scripts

-2) Give root ownership and 700 permisiion to this file.
+b) Give root ownership and 700 permisiion to this file.

-3) Execute this file as -
+c) Execute this file as -

 ./oe_install.sh